Murder of Yeardley Love: Legal proceedings

 A preliminary hearing for Huguely on a first-degree murder charge was held April 11, 2011, in Charlottesville District Court.
 Huguely continued to be held without bond at the Charlottesville jail.
 On January 7, 2012, prosecutors added five additional charges: felony murder, robbery of a residence, burglary, entering a house with an intent to commit a felony, and grand larceny.
-A grand jury indicted Huguely on April 18, 2011, on first-degree and felony murder charges, and a trial date of February 6, 2012, was set.
+On April 18, 2011, a grand jury indicted Huguely on first-degree and felony murder charges, and a trial date of February 6, 2012, was set.

-Closing arguments were made on February 18, and jury deliberations began on Tuesday, February 22, following the Monday Presidents' Day holiday.
+Closing arguments were made on February 18, and jury deliberations began on Tuesday, February 22.
 After deliberating for about nine hours, the jury delivered a verdict of guilty of second-degree murder and grand larceny.
-After a further two hours of deliberation, the jury recommended a 26-year sentence: 25 years for second-degree murder and one year for grand larceny.
+After a further two hours of deliberation, the jury recommended a 26-year sentence: 25 years for second-degree murder, and one year for grand larceny.
 The jury ruled out the "heat of passion" clause that characterizes voluntary manslaughter.
-A few of the jurors who spoke to the news media cited the importance of the videotape of Huguely's police interrogation, which was a central part of prosecutor Dave Chapman's case: the jury found that "pretty much every opportunity he had, he lied first.
-He was not telling the truth on several occasions."
+A few of the jurors who spoke to the news media cited the importance of the videotape of Huguely's police interrogation, which was a central part of prosecutor Dave Chapman's case; the jury found that “pretty much every opportunity he had, he lied first.
+He was not telling the truth on several occasions.”

-On May 8, 2012, non-jurors for the first time were able to see Huguely in a 64-minute video in which he was told of Love's death.
-As he was interrogated by police, Huguely admitted, "I may have grabbed her neck" and "maybe I shook her a little bit."
+On May 8, 2012, non-jurors for the first time were able to see Huguely in a 64-minute video, in which he was told of Love's death.
+As he was interrogated by police, Huguely admitted, “I may have grabbed her neck,” and “maybe I shook her a little bit.”
 He then retells the argument and fight that happened in Love's bedroom, demonstrating how he shook her and kicked her door.
 Eventually, the detective informs Huguely that Love is dead.
-Huguely reacts in disbelief and says, "Kill me."
+Huguely reacts in disbelief, and laments, “Kill me.”
 Because of the raw emotions seen in this tape, the jury was convinced that Love's murder was not premeditated.

 Conviction and sentencing

-On August 30, 2012, Huguely was formally sentenced to 23 years in prison by Judge Edward Hogshire, with sentences of 23 years for the second-degree murder conviction and one year for the grand larceny conviction to run concurrently.
+On August 30, 2012, Huguely was formally sentenced to 23 years in prison by Judge Edward Hogshire, with sentences of 23 years for the second-degree murder conviction, and one year for the grand larceny conviction to run concurrently.